kallom/GetClnDataProj/README.md

     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The script checks if there's a data subdirectory in the working directory and creates it if there isn't.
+The script checks if there's a subdirectory called "data" in the working directory and creates it if there isn't.
 At the first run it will download the dataset and unzip it to the data subdirectiry.
 At each step the script will check whether the downloaded ZIP file and the directory 'UCI HAR Dataset' exist.
 If they do it skips